dataArtisans/flink-training-web/dataStreamAdvanced/intro.md

 - learn about Flink's supported data types and their performance trade-offs
 - get introduced into windowing and window transformations and functions
 - learn how to connect and operate on multiple data streams
+- get to know methods to partition data streamss
-- learn how to define checkpointed and recoverable operator state
+- learn how to read data from and write data to [Apache Kafka](http://kafka.apache.org)
 - solve further programming exercises or experiment with Flink's DataStream API

 [-> Continue to lecture]({{site.baseurl}}/dataStreamAdvanced/slides.html)